-The primary mission of the Educational Research Program is to offer a quality graduate program that prepares scholars to critically engage with educational research and evaluation, develop appropriate and innovative research design and contribute conceptually sound analyses to the overlapping fields of education, the social science and the health sciences.
+The primary mission of the Educational Research Program is to offer a quality graduate program that prepares scholars to critically engage with educational research and evaluation, develop appropriate and innovative research design, and contribute conceptually sound analyses to the overlapping fields of education, the social sciences, and the health sciences.

-The program in educational research offers the PhD in educational research and post-Masters certificate in qualitative or quantitative research.
-There is an EdS offered in conjunction with Educational Psychology.
+The Educational Research Program offers the PhD in educational research and post-master's certificate in qualitative or quantitative research.
+There is an EdS offered in conjunction with educational psychology.
 There are also two MA options offered in collaboration with educational psychology.
-These options are: Learning and Evaluation (thesis and nonthesis options) and program evaluation (nonthesis only).
-The degrees require coursework in educational statistics, assessment/measurement, program evaluation and qualitative research.
-A student may choose to specialize in educational statistics, program evaluation, assessment/measurement, research methodology or qualitative research at the PhD level.
+These options are learning and evaluation (thesis and nonthesis options), and program evaluation (nonthesis only).
+The degrees require coursework in educational statistics, assessment/measurement, program evaluation, and qualitative research.
+A student may choose to specialize in educational statistics, program evaluation, assessment/measurement, research methodology, or qualitative research at the PhD level.
 Field experiences are required as part of the program.

 Graduate Certificate in Quantitative Educational Research